A Complete Guide to Resveratrol: The Secret Weapon to Slow Aging

 Good Brain Health

 In the United States, metabolic syndrome has been increasing.
-Metabolic syndrome is a constellation of risk factors—such as obesity, insulin resistance, and hypertension—that raise the possibility for stroke, obesity, diabetes, heart disease and other health issues.[*] Resveratrol however, has shown exciting promise in having a significant effect on metabolic syndrome and its side effects.
-A 2019 meta-analysis and review of various research studies around resveratrol, including my original resveratrol formulation, has shown to meaningfully reduce body weight, waist circumference, triglycerides, and glucose level in participants who took 500 mg daily for 10 weeks.[*] This truly showcases how transformative resveratrol really is to our overall health.
+Metabolic syndrome is a constellation of risk factors—such as obesity, insulin resistance, and hypertension—that raise the possibility of serious health issues.[*] Resveratrol however, has shown exciting promise in having a significant effect on metabolic syndrome and its side effects.
+A 2019 meta-analysis and review of various research studies around resveratrol has shown to meaningfully reduce body weight, waist circumference, triglycerides, and glucose level in participants who took 500 mg daily for 10 weeks[*] This truly showcases how transformative resveratrol really is to our overall health.

 Several studies have suggested that resveratrol can have a positive effect on blood glucose levels.
 In a review of animal and human studies, resveratrol has been shown to improve insulin sensitivity, glucose tolerance, and lipid profiles.[*][*] Additionally, resveratrol may play a role in a number of other ways, particularly in its role as an antioxidant.
 By decreasing damage, it protects the insulin-secreting cells of the pancreas, which helps increase insulin when it’s low, as well as decrease it when it’s high.[*][*] In addition, resveratrol activated Sirtuin1, which can increase insulin sensitivity (Sirtuin 1 is down-regulated in cells that have high insulin resistance, suggesting that the molecule is associated with improving insulin sensitivity).[*][*]

 The Best Ways to Use Resveratrol